Zack Morris (Saved by the Bell): Academics

 Zack demonstrates a flair for business throughout his teen years.
 However, in many subjects, notably history and literature, he is often seen receiving poor grades or displaying a lack of interest.
+Zack is the school troublemaker and breaks the fourth wall in every episode.
 Despite this, Zack achieves a very high score of 1502 on his SAT and gets accepted to Yale in his senior year.
 At the end of Saved by the Bell, Zack is planning on going to Yale.
 However, in Saved by the Bell: The College Years, we see Zack attending Cal U, along with Screech, Slater (who had originally planned on attending Iowa to join their wrestling program), and later on, Kelly, who joined the cast after the pilot episode.
 Their dorm was a suite, with the three guys in one room, three girls in another room and a common area in-between.
 The girls originally assigned to share the suite with them were Alex Tabor, an aspiring actress, Leslie Burke, the daughter of a major university donor and Danielle Marks, the daughter of a federal judge.

 Danielle quickly transfers to a different school, allowing Kelly to move in after she is accepted into California University and put on the waiting list.
 Assigned to watch over Zack and his friends was Mike Rogers, a former football player for the San Francisco 49ers.
 He works as a resident adviser, while also working towards a graduate degree.
 Mike often steps in to keep Zack in line, while committing various cunning schemes reminiscent of the ones he concocted in high school.
 Other university faculty and staff that were regularly featured in "Saved by the Bell: The College Years" were Professor Jeremiah Lasky and Dean Susan McMann.
 Zack generally gets along well with Professor Lasky, with the exception of a short period where Professor Lasky dates Kelly, which upsets Zack because it makes him realize he still had feelings for her.
 Dean McMann, however, is a more authoritative figure for whom Zack often causes problems.